 Vilnius University, Lithuania

-Dr Karolis Kazlauskas is a leading figure in the field of organic semiconductor photonics, heading the Organic Optoelectronics Laboratory at Vilnius University’s Institute of Photonics and Nanotechnology.
+Dr. Karolis Kazlauskas is a leading figure in the field of organic semiconductor photonics, heading the Organic Optoelectronics Laboratory at Vilnius University’s Institute of Photonics and Nanotechnology.
 He has made seminal contributions to materials for organic light-emitting devices and stimulated-emission applications, designing novel molecular structures that exhibit efficient fluorescence and improve the operational stability of organic emitters.
 Kazlauskas’s group is also known for advancing photon upconversion techniques, enabling the conversion of low-energy infrared light into higher-energy visible emissions – an approach that has potential applications in areas like foldable displays and light-emitting fabrics.
 He has authored numerous highly cited papers in journals such as J. Mater.
 Chem.
 C and Adv.
 Optical Mater. and is frequently invited to present his work, including invited talks at major international workshops and conferences in Japan and elsewhere.
 Dr Kazlauskas’s contributions have earned him accolades such as the Lithuanian Academy of Sciences’ Young Scientist Fellowship and multiple Vilnius University awards for research excellence, cementing a reputation as a leader in optical materials research.

 Lublin Readings session